-Corridor Regional Bus Connections Rail Park and Ride Key Trunk and Regional Roads Typical Congestion Locations on Trunk and Regional network4 Kincardine A key link for service between Glasgow and Falkirk, and Dundee, St Andrews, Dunfermline, Kirkcaldy, Glenrothes and Alloa None - Alloa via Stirling only None Kincardine and Clackmannanshire bridges, M876 connection to M9 Congestion on Kincardine Bridge and at Kincardine Bridge / Clackmannanshire Bridge roundabout Forcettings Spired Change 2752 Borders - Lanarkshire None None None - but connects to Glasgow rail options in South Lanarkshire (e.g., Lanark, Carluke) A72 Routes are typically congestion free Pricetting Speed Change -2.5 -0.5 -2.6 -0.4 - Clackman- nanshire north east (external) FirstBus provide connections to Stirling and Kinross None None A91 - links Clackmannanshire and west Fife to M90 at Kinross and Stirling Routes are typically congestion free but evidence of congestion through the biggest settlements on the A91.
-Frecentings Speed Change on the second seco transport model has been of regional flows (for all corridors at the network level, for firstly bus and train as shown in Figure 5.14, and secondly car / commercial vehicle shown in Figure 5.15 using varying bandwidths to represent travel volumes.
+Corridor Regional Bus Connections Rail Park and Ride Key Trunk and Regional Roads Typical Congestion Locations on Trunk and Regional network Kincardine A key link for service between Glasgow and Falkirk, and Dundee, St Andrews, Dunfermline, Kirkcaldy, Glenrothes and Alloa None - Alloa via Stirling only None Kincardine and Clackmannanshire bridges, M876 connection to M9 Congestion on Kincardine Bridge and at Kincardine Bridge / Clackmannanshire Bridge roundabout Processings Spined Change Borders - Lanarkshire None None None - but connects to Glasgow rail options in South Lanarkshire (e.g., Lanark, Carluke) A72 Routes are typically congestion free Percentage Speed Change - 25 - 37 Clackman- nanshire north east (external) FirstBus provide connections to Stirling and Kinross None None A91 - links Clackmannanshire and west Fife to M90 at Kinross and Stirling Routes are typically congestion free but evidence of congestion through the biggest settlements on the A91.
+Feccentage Speed Change To the State of the transport model has been of regional flows (for all corridors at the network level, for firstly bus and train as shown in Figure 5.14, and secondly car / commercial vehicle shown in Figure 5.15 using varying bandwidths to represent travel volumes.
 Within this model, it is used to provide a benchmark travel purposes) along these possible to assign only travel between local authorities and the graphics here and overleaf show the resulting pattern of flows for the modelled base year (2018).
 Also included for context are the seven '2020-2030 Planned Interventions -Strategic Sites' indicated in the interim Regional Spatial